Contact Information

 • A brief description of the issue, including when/how often it occurs

 Inclusion of photos or other relevant documentation is helpful.
 Please note that any material submitted will become the property of Seminole County and will not be returned.
-Due to the expected comment volume, individual responses to comments or information submitted will not be possible; however, responses may be made in certain cases where deemed appropriate.
+Depending on comment volume, individual responses to comments or information submitted may not be possible.